 Temperature 32°F (0°C)

 Relative Humidity 95 to 99%

-Storage Period 6-8 months
+Storage Period 6 to 8 months

 Highest Freezing Point 30.3°F (-0.9°C)

-Celeriac should be held in slatted crates or bins, with a moderate amount of air circulation to remove the heat of respiration generated by the vegetable.
+Celeriac can be room cooled and should be held in slatted crates or bins, with a moderate amount of air circulation to remove the heat of respiration generated by the vegetable.

-Celeriac should be stored under the same conditions as those for topped Carrots and is subject to the same diseases as carrots.
-Celeriac is easily stored for 3 to 4 months at 32°F (0°C) and with only minor losses for 6 to 8 months, if relative humidity is near saturation.
-If storage is above 34°F (1°C), the relative humidity should be about 95% to avoid condensation of liquid water, or decay losses will be substantial within 6 months.
-At 40 to 41°F (4.4 to 5°C), the storage life is only 4 months if losses are to be held below 15%.
+Celeriac should be stored under the same conditions as those for topped carrots and is subject to the same diseases as carrots.
+Celeriac is easily stored for 3 to 4 months at 32°F (0°C) and with only minor losses for 6 to 8 months, if relative humidity (RH) is near saturation.
+If storage is above 34°F (1.1°C), the RH should be about 95% to avoid condensation of liquid water, or decay losses will be substantial within 6 months.
+At 40 to 41°F (4.4 to 5°C), the storage life is only 4 months if losses are to be held below I5%.
 Moisture loss and shriveling are the main causes of deterioration.

-German research (1977) showed that controlled atmosphere (CA) storage for celeriac is not advantageous.
-Low O2 did not reduce losses and high CO2 atmospheres (5-7%) increased decay during nearly 5 months' storage.
-However, a CA of 2% O2 plus 2-3% CO2 may be beneficial.
+Research has shown that controlled atmosphere (CA) storage for celeriac is not advantageous.
+Low $O_2$ does not reduce losses and the high $CO_2$ atmospheres tested (5 to 7%) increase decay during storage.
+However, other research suggests that a CA of 2% $O_2$ plus 2-3% $CO_2$ may be slightly beneficial.